dgwyer/server-side-render-x/README.md

     />

 The above value for `spinnerLocation` is the default value used internally, so you can leave this blank unless you need to specifically change it.

+## More Details

+For more details please see the full [blog post](https://wpgoplugins.com/an-improved-server-side-render-component-for-dynamic-wordpress-blocks/).